On solvable compact Clifford-Klein forms: Preliminaries

 \section{Preliminaries}

 Throughout this article we use the basics of Lie theory without further explanations closely following \cite{ov}.
-Also we denote the Lie algebras of Lie groups $G$,$H$,... by the corresponding Gothic letters $\mathfrak{g},\mathfrak{h}$,... etc. We also use relations between real Lie groups and algebraic groups following \cite{mar}, \cite{ov2},\cite{pr}, \cite{w-book}, \cite{vgs}.
+Also we denote the Lie algebras of Lie groups $G$,$H$,... by the corresponding Gothic letters $\mathfrak{g},\mathfrak{h}$,... etc. As usual, the symbol $\mathfrak{g}^c$ denotes the complexification of a real Lie algebra $\mathfrak{g}$, the centralizer of a Lie subalgebra $\mathfrak{a}$ in $\mathfrak{g}$ is denoted by $\mathfrak{z}_{\mathfrak{g}}(\mathfrak{a})$.
+We also use relations between real Lie groups and algebraic groups following \cite{mar, ov2, pr, w-book, vgs}.

 Let $G$ be a real connected linear semisimple Lie group with the Lie algebra $\mathfrak{g}$ and $H\subset G$ a closed connected subgroup with the Lie algebra $\mathfrak{h}$.
 The Lie algebra $\mathfrak{g}$ has a Cartan decomposition (and the corresponding Cartan involution)

 where $\mathfrak{k}$ is a maximal compact Lie subalgebra.
 Choose a maximal abelian subspace $\mathfrak{a}\subset\mathfrak{p}$.
 Note that all such subalgebras are conjugate in $\mathfrak{g}$.
-There is a maximal abelian subalgebra $\mathfrak{t}\subset\mathfrak{g}$ (called the split Cartan subalgebra) of the form
+There is a maximal abelian subalgebra $\mathfrak{t}\subset\mathfrak{g}$ (called the {\it split Cartan subalgebra}) of the form